Clumber Spaniel

 Official measurements, coat, and temperament

-- General Appearance: Massive, long, and low, with a thoughtful expression.
+- General Appearance: A long, low, heavy-bodied dog with a massive head and a thoughtful expression.

-- Head: Large, square, and of medium length, with a deep stop and heavy brow.
+- Head: Large, square, and of medium length, with a deep stop and heavy brows.
+The muzzle is broad and the nose is large and flesh-colored.

-- Color: Primarily white with lemon or orange markings on the head and ears.
+- Color: Predominantly white with lemon or orange markings, preferably on the head and ears.

 Breed Trivia